printerscanner/earthly-delights/content/blog/garden-of-delights.md

 I will not be accepting solicitations for advice for this blog.
 I created an email address for it solicitations@earthly-delights.net, but I automatically route any mail received to it to the trash can.
 Additionally, the mail is printed, but then immediately shredded by my receptionist (who is also my cousin).

 I invite you to take a look at the painting above for a really really long time, and if afterwords you feel like coming back and reading some of this blog, you are cordially invited to.

+---
+This site was developed with [11ty](https://www.11ty.dev/) and the CMS was built a bit unusually with [Obsidian](https://obsidian.md/).
+It's working great so far!
+The source code is available on [Github](https://github.com/printerscanner/earthly-delights) if you'd like to replicate it.
+I'm always available to say hi at itsprinterscanner@gmail.com